During the puppy socialization and manners classes I used to teach, the most common questions I would hear related to play.

 - Some puppies can be a bit of a bully.
 They may need more human-mediated interjection to make sure that they are being respectful.
 These rude interactions may be excessive body slamming, relentless chasing when the other dog is trying to escape or is giving clear ‘stop’ signals, or it could be a lack of bite inhibition despite repeated warnings.
 Just remember, the bully on the playground is often the child who lacks confidence and social skills, and your pup is no different.

 Puppies who are nervous or anxious may also exhibit signs of aggression.
-If your puppy is showing signs of being fearful or anxious of people, other dogs, or things in their environment, or if he is showing signs of aggression, the best line of defense is to contact a professional positive trainer or behavior consultant to help you.
+If your puppy is showing signs of being fearful or anxious of people, other dogs, or things in their environment, or if he is showing signs of aggression, the best line of defense is to contact a professional behavior consultant to help you.

 These aggressive reactions are abnormal, but normal play often mimics many of these behaviors.
 It can be difficult to identify what’s unusually aggressive and what is normal puppy play (which may be rough, especially when your pup is still learning what’s appropriate play and what is not).